 Where to watch sports in Phoenix

-For pro sports in Phoenix, look to two areas: Downtown (specifically the area dubbed the “Legends Entertainment District”), home to Chase Field and Talking Stick Resort Arena, and the western suburb of Glendale, where State Farm Stadium and Gila River Arena are located.
+For pro sports in Phoenix, look to two areas: Downtown (specifically the area dubbed the “Legends Entertainment District”), home to Chase Field and PHX Arena, and the western suburb of Glendale, where State Farm Stadium and Gila River Arena are located.

 Arizona State University, whose Sun Devils are members of the Pac-12 in football and basketball, is in Tempe, just a few miles east of downtown.
 Its football and basketball venues are both on campus.